DoTheEvo/selfhosted-apps-docker/README.md

 really the username, not some placeholder.
 Only the password(actual value of apikey) changes, which you generate in apikey section on SendGrid website.

+Though I heard complains lately that is not as easy as it was to register on SendGrid.

 ---